eea/eea.docker.sds/README.md

 ### 4. Download, configure and install SDS

-Clone SDS source code into denoted directory SDS_SOURCE_HOME in the below instructions.
+Clone SDS source code into /var/local/deploy directory with next instruction.
 ```
 shell> git clone https://github.com/eea/eionet.contreg.git
+       cd eionet.contreg/
 ```
 Before you can build SDS source code, you need to set your environment specific properties.
-For that, make a copy of unittest.properties in SDS_SOURCE_HOME, and rename it to local.properties.
+For that, make a copy of unittest.properties in ```eionet.contreg/```, and rename it to local.properties.
 Go through the resulting file and change properties that are specific to your environment or wishes.
 Each property's exact meaning and effect is commented in the file.

-Now you are ready to build your SDS code.
-It is built with Maven.
-The following command assumes that Maven's executable (mvn) is on the command path, and that it is run while being in SDS_SOURCE_HOME directory:
+Now you are ready to build your SDS code with Maven.
+The following command assumes that Maven's executable (mvn) is on the command path, and that it is run while being in ```eionet.contreg/``` directory:
 ```
 shell> mvn -Dmaven.test.skip=true  clean install
 ```

 ### 5. Deploy SDS web application and run Tomcat

-If the build went well, you shall have cr.war file in SDS_SOURCE_HOME/target directory.
+If the build went well, you shall have cr.war file in ```eionet.contreg/target/``` directory.
 Now you have to do is to simply copy that file into Tomcat's webapps directory.
-Optionally, you can also deploy the WAR file via Tomcat's web console, but be sure to have made the following Tomcat configuration trick, before running Tomcat.

 Before you run Tomcat, you need to change the way Tomcat handles URI encoding.
 By default, it uses ISO-8859-1 for that.
 But SDS needs UTF-8.
 Therefore make sure that the tag in Tomcat's server.xml has the following attributes: